ej-mitchell/cupofsquid-v2/content/post/its-more-than-resilience-and-optimism.md

 I'm sure the professionals of the world, especially the young ones who already have been structurally shut out of any kind of chance at a flourishing life in this capitalist dumpster fire, would love to hear your thoughts about "building self-efficacy" while their previously healthy friends are in the ICU.

-Or you know, in mental hospitals to get treated for this burnout.
+Or, more accurately, in mental hospitals to get treated for this burnout.
 But you know... maybe they just need to "bolster" their "internal locus of control" (bless you; by the way, might wanna get tested for COVID).

 Also, bud, we are kind of sick of this "resilience" bullshit.
-We've survived our fair share of economic disasters - [some of us](__GHOST_URL__/a-millenial-comedy/) before we even made to to college.
+We've survived our fair share of economic disasters - [some of us](/post/a-millenial-comedy/) before we even made to to college.

 But wait.
 I have an idea - you know what would make employees more resilient?